MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/get-bookings-app.md

 # Get the Microsoft Bookings app for iOS and Android

+Microsoft Bookings is available as a mobile app for iOS and Android.

+> [!NOTE]
-The Bookings mobile apps are not yet available worldwide.
+> The Bookings mobile apps are not yet available worldwide.
 This article lists those locales where the apps are available now.

 ## Bookings app for iOS

 The Bookings app for iOS is available in all regions and countries that Apple supports.
 You can download the app from the [iTunes App Store](https://apps.apple.com/app/microsoft-bookings/id1065657468).

-If you use an iPad as your point-of-sale system or use it in landscape view, Bookings pages now rotates to give you more flexibility as you use the Bookings app.

 ## Bookings app for Android (US and Canada)

 The Bookings app for Android is available for download from the [Google Play Store](https://play.google.com/store/apps/details?id=com.microsoft.exchange.bookings) in the US and Canada.

-## View-only mode in the Bookings mobile app
+# View-only mode

-You can now use view-only mode in the Bookings app.
-Anyone with a Bookings license who gets added to a booking calendar can download and use the Bookings mobile app to see their own and their colleagues’ schedules, the bookings’ details, and business information.
-An employee or user with view-only access can't change or edit anything and doesn't have access to the customer list.
+Any user who is not granted read-write access in Bookings can still use the mobile app in view-only mode.
+Anyone with a Bookings license who gets added to a booking calendar can see their own and their colleagues’ schedules, appointment details, and business information.
+A user with view-only access can't make changes or edits and cannot access the customer list.